How to Write a Retirement Letter of Resignation (Examples)

 Strike the right tone

-The right tone will help make the resignation letter of retirement more official.
+The right tone will help make the letter of retirement more official.
 With a commanding and firm voice that respects the person who will receive the letter, you will make the most impressive impact along the way.
 A firm tone will help you convey that you plan to retire and will be done working for the company by a specific date, but you do not need to be harsh or rude.
 Have someone read through the information to see whether you strike the right balance.

 Choose the proper delivery method

-If you enjoyed your time at the job and have a good boss, then take the time to hand-deliver the retirement resignation letter in person to them.
+If you enjoyed your time at the job and have a good boss, then take the time to hand-deliver the letter in person to them.
 While handing in your resignation letter is the most professional option, consider emailing copies.
 This includes emailing a copy to your boss and any relevant HR professionals.
 This will ensure everyone has an extra copy they can look back on if needed.
 This should all be done at least two weeks in advance.

 Proofread